Special Relativity -- Applications to astronomy and the accelerator physics: Stellar Aberration

-It is generally believed that the phenomenon of aberration of light could be interpreted, using the corpuscular model of light, as being analogous of the observation of the oblique fall of raindrops by a moving observer.
-This is a classical kinematics method to the computation of the stellar aberration used in astronomy for about three hundred years $^{(1)}$.
-What had to be added in the 20th century, was that the dynamical laws of Newton for light were found to be all wrong, and electromagnetic wave theory had to be introduced to correct them.
+It is commonly understood that the aberration of light can be interpreted through the corpuscular model of light, drawing an analogy to how a moving observer perceives the oblique fall of raindrops.
+This classical kinematic approach to the calculation of stellar aberration has been employed in astronomy for nearly three centuries \footnote{The phenomenon of the annual apparent motion of celestial objects, known as stellar aberration, was first discovered by Bradley in 1727, who also explained it using the corpuscular model of light \cite{BR}.}.

-As well-known, according to textbooks the physical basis of the stellar aberration is the fact that the velocity of light is finite and changes its direction when seen from another reference frame.
-It is a consequence of the formula for addition of velocities applied to a light beam when the observer is changing its reference frame.
+However, in the 20th century, it was discovered that Newton's dynamical laws for light were incorrect, necessitating the introduction of electromagnetic wave theory to rectify these errors.
+As is well-known in textbooks, the physical basis of stellar aberration arises from the finite speed of light and the change in its direction when observed from a different reference frame.
+This can be explained as a consequence of the velocity addition formula applied to a light beam when the observer shifts between reference frames.

-It is sufficient to describe the effect of stellar aberration by working only up to the first order $v/c$.
-For an observer on the earth, it is, with respect to the solar referential frame, of about 30 km/s, corresponding to the earth motion around the sun.
-Clearly, in the theory of stellar aberration, we consider the small expansion parameter $v/c \simeq 10^{-4}$ neglecting terms of order of $v^2/c^2$.
-According to the conventional approach, the study of stellar aberration is intimately connected with the old (Newtonian) kinematics: the Galilean vectorial law of addition of velocities is actually used.
+For an observer on Earth, the velocity relative to the solar reference frame is approximately $v = 30 ~ \mathrm{km/s}$, corresponding to Earth's motion around the Sun.
+To describe the effect of stellar aberration, it is sufficient to consider only the first-order approximation, $v/c = 10^{-4}$.
+The conventional treatment of stellar aberration remains deeply connected to classical (Newtonian) kinematics, relying on the erroneous assumption that observers on Earth and the Sun share a common 3-space.